 For mutually exclusive hypotheses A and B, if A is true, B is not true, and if B is true, A is not true.
-A formal hypothesis suitable for comparing with its antithesis should be clean and simple, and any conditionals (the "true ifs") placed into separate hypotheses so a comparison of hypotheses is easy to interpret.
-For example, if lead is found in soil samples from a site, and white paint chips and metal bearings are also found in the soil, the latter are both possible sources of lead, and there may be unknown contributors as well.
-One could construct the following hypotheses: 1a) the lead in the soil is from white paint chips and metal bearings only; or 1b) the lead in the soil is from white paint chips, metal bearings, and an unknown source.
+A formal hypothesis suitable for comparing with its antithesis should be clean and simple, and any conditionals (the "true if's") placed into separate hypotheses so when the hypotheses are being com- pared, the comparison is easy to interpret.
+For example, if lead is found in soil samples from a site, and white paint chips and metal bearings are also found in the soil, the latter are both possible sources of lead.
+There may be unknown contributors as well.
+One could construct the following hypothe- ses: 1a) the lead in the soil is from white paint chips and metal bearings only; or 1b) the lead in the soil is from white paint chips, metal bearings, and an unknown source.
 "A" would be true if no lead is found in the extracts.
 It may also be true if lead from either or both sources has leached into the soil.
 "B" would be true if lead is found in the extracts but in a form not explained by leaching of the paint or metal bearings.
 Lead in the extracts may also be from both leaching and another source.
-This does not provide a clean answer, so additional hypotheses may be needed: 2a) The lead in the soil sample extracts is that leached from white paint chips and metal bearings only; 2b) The lead in the soil sample extracts is from another source only; or 2c) the lead in the soil sample extracts is from both paint-and bearing-leached lead and from another source.
-These hypotheses can probably be resolved through additional testing, and the construction of the problem is now clean enough to allow focused testing.
-It may be that existing data can resolve them; the comparison of hypotheses allows for a quick determination of the needed data.
+This does not provide a clean answer, so additional hypotheses may be needed: 2a) The lead in the soil sample ex- tracts is that leached from white paint chips and metal bearings only; 2b) The lead in the soil sample extracts is from another source only; or 2c) the lead in the soil sample extracts is from both paint-and bearing-leached lead and from another source.
+These hypotheses can probably be resolved through additional analyses, and the construction of the problem is now clean enough to allow focused testing.
+It may be that existing data can resolve them; the comparison of hypotheses allows us to guickly determine what data we would need to see.

 It may not be possible to test this further.
 When additional testing is not possible, the existing information must be evaluated and weighed.
-In comparing Hypotheses 2b and 2c, for example, the scientist or engineer should weigh the two possibilities to determine whether Hypothesis 2C is not only possible, but whether it is reasonably likely.
-It is also important to remember that something may be true even if is unlikely.
+In com- paring hypotheses 2b and 2c, for example, the scientist or engineer should weigh the two possibilities to determine whether hypothesis 2C is not only possible, but whether it is reasonably likely.
+It is also important to remem- ber that something may be true even if is unlikely.
 That is why formal statistical evaluation or other evaluations of likelihood should not be attempted until testing to distinguish hypotheses has been performed.
 Other tools to use in evaluating data after additional testing is not possible include asking: "if it is not what I think it is, what else might it be?"
-This can produce additional hypotheses to evaluate and can help re-focus on the actual data.
+This can produce additional hypotheses to evaluate and can help refocus on the actual data.
 Another tool is to find the best fit with the evidence via evaluation of the convergence of data.
-A specific test result and analytical conclusion may have several possible explanations, but when all the test results and conclusions are considered, each of them may include one or two of the many possible data point explanations.
+A specific test result and analytical conclusion may have several possible explanations, but when all the test results and conclusions are con- sidered, each of them may include one or two of the many possible data point explanations.
 This is where the data converges.
-The explanation where all the data converges is usually the best explanation, and an explanation where some of the data converges is usually the best explanation.
+The explanation where all the data converges is usually the best explanation, and an explanation where some of the data converges and none contradicts it is another possible explanation.
 The latter should be included in a reporting of results, as it may be true.